ElisaLegnani/PhotorealisticRendering/README.md

 $ ./raytracer demo
 ```

-It is also provided a demo image, composed by ten white spheres on a black screen.
+It is also provided a demo image, composed by ten spheres on a black screen.

 You can choose :
   - camera type (orthogonal/perspective);